svlad-90/livelooping/md/looper-mux/looper-mux.md

 ![Erased track](./resources/erased-track.png)

-As you can see, there are no active status anymore.
-Also, that length of the track is reset to 000.
+As you can see, there is no active status anymore.
+Also, the length of the track is reset to 000.

 **Note!** Erasing the track **DOES NOT** stop recording to it.
 It is a useful option, as it allows you to instantly clear the part of the audio, which has an "error", without stopping further recording.
 You can consider it as a fast "let's try it again" option.